 Mobidoctor has a host of doctors readily available for video consultations anytime, anywhere.
 Simply talk to any of our physicians via a video call through your laptop, computer, tablet, or smartphone.
 Get a consultation at your preferred time on-demand.

-Mobidoctor’s physicians who will attend your video consultation will assess your symptoms, diagnose your condition, and prescribe a treatment plan according to your needs.
+Mobidoctor’s doctors who will attend your video consultation will assess your symptoms, diagnose your condition, and prescribe a treatment plan according to your needs.
 They can also arrange for referrals if you have health concerns that need further investigation.